anbillon/sqlbrick/README.md

 ```
 Definition has two parameters, `name` and `mapper`, and must be splited by `,`.
 * The `name` is necessarry to define the name of current SQL function.
 *  The `mapper` is optional, default is `array` which means the result will map to an array.
 If you want to map to only one result, then use `single`.
+If you want to map to basic type, then use `basicType`(ps: this should be based on your query result).
 ### Condition
 SQLBrick uses `{if ...}...{end if}` as condition to make dynamic queries.